Composition operators on de Branges spaces of entire functions: Abstract

 \section{Abstract}

 This paper aims to study the boundedness and compactness of composition operators from model spaces to the Hardy Hilbert spaces in the upper half-plane.
 Consequently, we investigate the boundedness and compactness of composition operators on de Branges spaces of entire functions.
 Moreover, we observe that the boundedness of a composition operator on a regular de Branges space forces the inducing symbol to be affine; conversely, affine symbols under appropriate conditions yield bounded composition operators.
+Furthermore, we show that the behaviour of boundedness and compactness of composition operators on general de Branges spaces is different from that on the Paley-Wiener spaces.